Check out these courses and workshops

 On Tuesdays and Wednesdays in Long Eaton, try this card making craft group

 Band rehearsals - Senior band Wednesday evenings 7.30pm.
-Training band and novice group Monday evenings 6.50pm in Long Eaton
+Training band and novice group Monday evenings 6.50pm in Long Eaton.

-Or focus on writing, perform writing exercises and get feedback on your work at Derby Scribes Writing Group
+Focus on writing, perform writing exercises and get feedback on your work at Derby Scribes Writing Group

 Join the Newton Solney Art Group weekly in Newton Solney, every Friday between 2 and 4pm